 3. The Nest

 The Nest is a Par 3, 10-hole routing perched on the highest point of the Cabot Cliffs.
 This course offers interesting greens, with short grass surrounds and the same style of rustic, rugged bunkers that are found throughout its sister courses Cabot Links and Cabot Cliffs.
-Whether it’s the quest for that elusive ace, the chasing of daylight during the late-fall days or a travel day that leaves you aching to stretch your legs, the short course is the fix for all of it.
+Whether it’s the quest for that elusive ace, the chasing of daylight during the late-fall days or a travel day that leaves you aching to stretch your legs, this short course is the fix for all of it.

-With the Gulf of St. Lawrence on one side and majestic mountains on the other, it’s not hard to see the beauty of Chéticamp’s ‘hidden gem’ Le Portage Golf Club.
-Located minutes away from the entrance of the Cape Breton Highlands National Park and on the World Famous Cabot Trail.
+With the Gulf of St. Lawrence on one side and majestic mountains on the other, it’s not hard to see the beauty of Chéticamp’s ‘hidden gem,’ Le Portage Golf Club.
+Located minutes away from the entrance of the Cape Breton Highlands National Park and on the world-famous Cabot Trail.

 Constructed and overseen to this day by the community of Chéticamp, it sits on a rolling forested plateau amid the majestic setting that surrounds it with enough golf to challenge any player’s skill and shot-making ability.
-After your round, head-on into the clubhouse where you can chat with local members and enjoy some food and beverages.
+After your round, head into the clubhouse where you can chat with local members and enjoy some food and beverages.

-Located in scenic Ben Eoin, Nova Scotia, just 15 minutes away from Sydney on Route 4, this beautiful resort offers lush accommodations surrounded by four seasons of activity.
+Located in scenic Ben Eoin, just 15 minutes away from Sydney on Route 4, this beautiful resort offers lush accommodations surrounded by four seasons of activity.
 World-class golf, sailing, skiing, beaches and hiking are all at your fingertips when you stay at The Lakes at Ben Eoin Golf Club & Resort.

 Locals Know Blogs